RajatJangra2653/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

-# Lab 06a - Define and implement an indexing strategy for Azure Cosmos DB SQL API
+# Review the default index policy for an Azure Cosmos DB for NoSQL container with the portal

 ## Lab scenario